jamesnvc/occasionallycogent/_drafts/strength-sports.md

 While I don't do Olypmic weightlifting myself (it is way too frustrating for me -- barely missing lifts not for want of strength, but for minor technique errors is not my thing), I do use some of the movements in my training.
 For throwing, the snatch and clean are very useful for training power development and transfer of force from the lower body to upper -- exactly what you need to throw things far!

+If you want to develop power & explosiveness as well as mobility, learning the Olympic movements is a great idea.
+You probably will need a coach though, as these are movements that are very difficult to learn on one's own.

 # Sports I do do